Paulpey13/PROJET_SAM/README.md

 ## Usage

 The project is structured into two main directories: `notebooks` and `src`.
 Each directory serves a specific purpose with various files facilitating the project's implementation.
+You need to import paco-cheese folder in order to use this project.
+Also you can look at our experience results according to model and seed.

 ### Notebooks Directory

-The `notebooks` directory contains Jupyter notebooks, each designed for a specific model of the project:
+The `notebooks` directory contains Jupyter notebooks, each designed to use a specific model of the project:

+Those notebook run a pipeline for every models :

-1. `audioOnly.ipynb`: Implementation of the audio model.
+1. `audio_model.ipynb`: Implementation of the audio model.
-2. `Early_fusion_video.ipynb`: Implementation of Early fusion with video (work in progress).
-3. `Early_fusion.ipynb`: Implementation of Early fusion with text and audio.
+2. `Early_fusion_model.ipynb`: Implementation of Early fusion with text and audio.
-4. `late_fusion.ipynb`: Implementation of late fusion with text and audio.
+3. `late_fusion_model.ipynb`: Implementation of late fusion with text and audio.
-5. `textOnly.ipynb`: Implementation of the text model.
+4. `text_model.ipynb`: Implementation of the text model.

-6. `timOnly.ipynb`: Implementation of the text model based on time pauses.
+This notebook implement video mode :
-7. `Video_only.ipynb`: Implementation of the video model.
+5. `video_model.ipynb`: Implementation of the video model.

+6. `experiences.ipynb`: this run all of experiences.
 ### Src directory

 The `src` directory contains various subdirectories, each dedicated to a specific component of the project: